zodibell/zodibell.github.io/README.md

 # Personal Reminders
 Here are some things you need to fix:
 - Pick better fonts - https://fonts.google.com/
-- Match the header and footer color with the shade of dark purple in the logo (see Canva).
-- The "featured" and "tagline" sections need to be centered and proper fonts applied.
+- The blog posts need to be cleaned up.
+The grid is not displaying correctly.
-- The blog post images need to render with the proper CSS styling.
-(They are rendering full size currently.)
-- Everything on the home page is left-aligned.
-It should be centered.
 - The tag section needs work.
 They need to be clickable, and the collection needs to display at the bottom of the home page.
-- The footer is funky.
-Fix it ASAP.
-- The posts layout is funky, but will probably resolve itself once I fix default layout, tags, and fonts.
+I need dynamic pages for each tag.

 # Documentation